 Eugenia L. Siegler, M.D.

-Although I have practiced geriatrics in a number of venues, my work is now largely hospital-based.
-Caring for hospitalized older individuals requires collaboration, and I value and enjoy the expertise of my colleagues from all fields.
+I have practiced geriatrics in a number of venues.
+I value collaboration and enjoy the expertise of my colleagues from all fields.
 I believe in participatory medicine and encourage my patients and their families to be informed, active members of our care team.

-Dr. Siegler is an Attending Physician and the Medical Director of the Geriatrics Inpatient Services at the Weill Cornell Campus of New York-Presbyterian Hospital.
-She is also Professor of Clinical Medicine at Weill Cornell Medical College, whose faculty she joined in 2000.
+Dr. Siegler is an Attending Physician at the Weill Cornell Campus of New York-Presbyterian Hospital.
+She is also Professor of Clinical Medicine and the Mason Adams Professor of Geriatric Medicine at Weill Cornell Medical College, whose faculty she joined in 2000.